StrafeChat/web.strafe.chat/README.md

 # ⚠️ Warning:

-**_Strafe `Frontend` and all other projects related to this such as `Equinox , Nebula, etc.` are still under heavy development.
+**_Strafe `Frontend` and all other projects related to this such as `Equinox, Nebula, etc.` are still under heavy development.
 We reccommend that you not try to use it for personal use until development has progressed more and bugs are less likely to happen._**

 # web.strafe.chat
 Web application client for Strafe.chat